How To Prepare and Pack a Computer For Moving

 • Store components in anti-static bags when transporting them.

 Remove all discs from all drives.
 Shut down your computer before turning it off or unplugging any cables.
-Simply write on a piece of masking tape what the plug is for and where it should be plugged into.
+Write on a masking tape what the plug is for and where it should be plugged into.
 New computers use a color-coded system and tiny images to make assembly easier.
 Once everything is labeled, detach the cables from the computer and the monitor.

 Pack peripherals like external hard drives, webcams, and docking stations separately in padded pouches or bubble wrap.
 Store smaller accessories, such as USB cables and power cords, in labeled ziplock bags to prevent tangling or loss.